elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-metabolism-and-homeostasis-contribute-to-the-survival-of-living-organisms.md

 url: /learn/biotechnology/questions/how-do-metabolism-and-homeostasis-contribute-to-the-survival-of-living-organisms
 score: -1.0
 related_article1:
-    id: 166178
+    id: 166177
-    title: How do branching diagrams help in understanding phylogeny?
+    title: >-
+        What is the significance of gradual genetic change in the concept of evolution?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-branching-diagrams-help-in-understanding-phylogeny
+    url: /learn/biotechnology/questions/what-is-the-significance-of-gradual-genetic-change-in-the-concept-of-evolution
 related_article2:
-    id: 166177
+    id: 166176
+    title: >-
-    title: What is the significance of gradual genetic change in the concept of evolution?
+        Explain the role of evolution in the growth and reproduction of living organisms.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-significance-of-gradual-genetic-change-in-the-concept-of-evolution
+    url: /learn/biotechnology/questions/explain-the-role-of-evolution-in-the-growth-and-reproduction-of-living-organisms
 related_article3:
-    id: 166187
+    id: 166176
+    title: >-
-    title: Describe the characteristics of prokaryotic cells found in Bacteria and Archaea.
+        Explain the role of evolution in the growth and reproduction of living organisms.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/describe-the-characteristics-of-prokaryotic-cells-found-in-bacteria-and-archaea
+    url: /learn/biotechnology/questions/explain-the-role-of-evolution-in-the-growth-and-reproduction-of-living-organisms
 related_article4:
-    id: 166181
+    id: 166194
-    title: Why is biodiversity important in organizing species and understanding evolutionary history?
+    title: >-
+        How do the levels of biological organization progress from molecular to ecological levels?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-biodiversity-important-in-organizing-species-and-understanding-evolutionary-history
-related_article5:
-    id: 166196
-    title: What is the importance of observations in the scientific method?
-    subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-importance-of-observations-in-the-scientific-method
+    url: /learn/biotechnology/questions/how-do-the-levels-of-biological-organization-progress-from-molecular-to-ecological-levels
 ---

 &nbsp;